Articles

 The story of this match as told by Kevin Sullivan was an example of the way things were done behind-the-scenes at WCW.
 Sullivan was also the booker, and said his original idea was a regular cage match between himself and The Giant against Hogan and Savage.
 By the time everyone had their input, it became, well, what it became.

 But after Uncensored, things got a little more realistic.
-In complete opposite of what they were doing kayfabe-wise, Sullivan the booker was trying to earn Hulk’s trust from the time he arrived.
+Sullivan the booker was trying to earn Hulk’s trust from the time he arrived.
 This meant they did a lot of cartoony stuff like Hogan was used to doing.
 But after the result at Uncensored, Sullivan said Hogan was so content he could start to now steer him towards some more serious stuff.
 It also freed Sullivan up to commence one of the most memorable feuds in the company’s history.

 The Dungeon and The Four Horsemen had gotten close in their shared dislike for Hulk Hogan, thanks to an arrangement brokered between Sullivan and Arn Anderson.
 It had first started to fray at the edges when Sullivan developed a problem with Brian Pillman, who he felt had no respect unlike the rest of the Horsemen.
-This led to the ‘respect match,’ which fans still discuss to this day, when almost immediately, Pillman got on the mic after taking a right hand to the jaw and said, “I respect you, bookerman.”
+This led to the “respect”match, which fans still discuss to this day.
+Almost immediately, Pillman got on the mic after taking a right hand to the jaw and said, “I respect you, bookerman.”
 Clearly, this was pulling back the curtain, and Sullivan appeared legitimately stunned.

 On the January 27, 1997 edition of Nitro, a woman from Kevin’s past came back into his life, in the form of Jacquelyn.
 She appeared out of the crowd and went after Woman as Benoit was wrestling Hugh Morrus.
 As the referee and security tried to deal with the situation, Sullivan blasted Benoit with a wooden chair.
 After the match, Mean Gene got a word with Sullivan, Jimmy Hart and the mystery woman (not named as yet).
 Sullivan and Hart were not expecting her, and scant details were given, but it seemed evident that she was an ex-girlfriend of The Taskmaster before he married Nancy (Woman) ten years ago.
-Jacquelyn would be a future Hall of Famer and one of the few women to be named in the men’s PWI 500, when she was listed in 1993 (Miss Texas).
+Jacquelyn would be a future Hall of Famer and one of the few women to be named in the men’s PWI 500, in 1993 as Miss Texas.

 As mentioned earlier, after Uncensored, things got a lot more serious.
 Hogan took a sabbatical after Uncensored, and while he was gone, the company was ‘invaded’ by Scott Hall and Kevin Nash.
 Everyone reading surely knows what happened next, with Hulk turning heel for the first time in many years to align with Hall and Nash and form the New World Order.
 With this new found attitude, Hogan and his new crew targeted other factions, including The Four Horsemen and The Dungeon of Doom.